This certificate program is available to applicants residing in Canada.

 SOCW 2121, Social Welfare in Canada (3)

 HUMS 1671, Social Welfare Field Practicum (6) (final course)*

-The Program Coordinator will assist the student in obtaining a suitable practicum placement in communities close to a student's residence, both within and outside of BC and will give final approval to the arrangements.
-Please contact the Program Coordinator at firstname.lastname@example.org to begin the process of obtaining a practicum.
+The program coordinator assist students in obtaining a suitable practicum placement in communities close to a student's residence, both within and outside of BC, and gives final approval to the arrangements.
+Contact the program coordinator at email@example.com to begin the process of obtaining a practicum.
 The field placement is based on availability and resources in the community the student selects.

-Students are expected to earn at least a C average in each course that is applied to the Social Service Worker Certificate.
+Students are expected to earn at least a C average in each course applied to the Social Service Worker Certificate.

 Completion of a Grade 12 program or the Adult Graduation Diploma is recommended for admission into this program.

 Applicants residing outside BC who want to complete the program may participate on the condition that appropriate practicum arrangements at a social service agency can be made.
 Students who do not intend to complete the program may register in all SOCW and HUMS courses; excluding the practicum course HUMS 1671.

 TRU-OL may accept transfer credit for similar courses offered at other recognized Canadian post-secondary educational institutions.

 Students are responsible for consulting with their program advisor to ensure courses selected are appropriate for their program of study and their educational goals.
 Students who proceed without approval may find that a course does not meet requirements and may be subject to transcript assessment fees.

 Email OLsocialwork@tru.ca for more information.